Minimalism: 6 Months In

 Living in Excess

 If my house were to burn down right now, I would be most concerned about getting my family members out.
-There would be some items (mostly pictures and memory type things) that I would mourn their loss for a time.
+There would be a few items (mostly pictures) that I would mourn their loss for a time.
 Everything else is completely replaceable though.
 It takes money and time to replace things, but you can never replace people or the memories you have made with them.

 What are the Downfalls?

 It is really hard to get rid of things that you have been hanging on to simply because of the initial purchase price.
 We all make needless purchases, but the guilt of seeing that item hanging around unused can eat away at you.
 Honestly, there has not been a single thing that I have gotten rid of that I regret.
 I know I have taken bag after bag and carload after carload of items to the thrift store, but I couldn’t name more than a few of those donated items.
 It honestly was just STUFF.

 Back to the fire scenario: if everything were to burn, the cost of re-purchasing clothing and beds for our large family alone would be staggering.
 If you are going a little crazy and getting rid of everything, there may come a point where you wish you had that one specific item that you donated.

 There have been some things that I have gotten rid of that I have received as gifts.
 Some of these things I never used, and some I just don’t use anymore.
 The best way I have overcome this guilt is to passing these items on to someone else.
 Knowing your unused items will benefit or be appreciated by others removes the guilt.